ThomasLastName/quality-of-life/README.md

 red_errors()
 ```

 or, if you already have a `usercustomize.py` file, consider adding the above code to it.

-Additionally, in the source code for `warnings.py` (also in your `Lib` folder), I recommend modifying the definition of `_showwarnmsg_impl` as follows so that warnings will print in yellow
+~Additionally, in the source code for `warnings.py` (also in your `Lib` folder), I recommend modifying the definition of `_showwarnmsg_impl` as follows so that warnings will print in yellow~ (this is deprecated, because it depends on having the deprecated `quality_of_life` inside of a parent directory that is on the path; this is [issue #6](https://github.com/ThomasLastName/quality-of-life/issues/6))

 ```
 #